The Politics of Personalized News Aggregation: Continuous state space

-In the new case where all three voting recommendation profiles occur with positive probabilities, it can be shown that all voters strictly obey the recommendations $LL$ and $RR$, and that the posterior mean of the state given $LR$ must equal zero.
-As argued in the footnote below, this implies that the only symmetric policy profile that can arise in equilibrium is $\langle 0,0\rangle$, hence the transition from broadcast news to personalized news increases policy polarization.\footnote{For any symmetric policy profile $\langle -a,a\rangle$ with $a>0$, the deviation to $a'=0$ weakly increases candidate $R$'s winning probability when the recommendation profile is either $LL$ or $RR$ (as shown in the proof of Lemma \ref{lem_general_maxmin}), and it strictly increases candidate $R$'s winning probability when the recommendation profile is $LR$ (obviously).
-In contrast, no deviation from $\langle 0,0\rangle$ increases candidate $R$'s winning probability when the recommendation profile is $LL$ or $RR$ (as shown in the proof of Lemma \ref{lem_general_maxmin}) or $LR$ (obviously). }
+The case of two signal realizations can be analyzed analogously as before.
+In the new case of three signal realizations, strict obedience implies that $v\left({\bf{a}}, k\right)+\mu_{LL}<0<v\left({\bf{a}}, k\right)+\mu_{RR}$ $\forall k \in\mathcal{K}$, and that $v(\mathbf{a}, -K)+\mu_{LR}<0<v({\bf{a}}, K)+\mu_{LR}$.
+To pin down $\mu_{LR}$, we argue, based on the the convexity of mutual information in the signal structure \citep{infotheory}, that the optimal broadcast signal must be symmetric, and hence the posterior mean of the state given LR must equal zero.
+Simple as it is, this result implies that when we endogenize candidates' policies, the only symmetric policy profile that can arise in equilibrium is $(0,0)$, hence the transition from broadcast news aggregation to personalized news aggregation always strictly increases policy polarization.\footnote{The proof of this claim combines Lemma \ref{lem_maxmin} with the standard median voter theorem.
+Specifically, from any symmetric policy profile $(-a,a)$ with $a>0$, the deviation to $a'=0$ weakly increases candidate $R$'s winning probability when the recommendation profile is either LL or RR, because under these signal realizations, moving towards the center doesn't repel any one by Lemma \ref{lem_general_maxmin}.
+In addition, it strictly increases candidate $R$'s winning probability when the signal realization is LR, due to the standard median voter theorem.
+In the opposite direction, no deviation from $(0,0)$ to $a'>0$ increases candidate $R$'s winning probability when the recommendation profile is LL or RR, because under these signal realizations, moving away from the center doesn't attract anyone by Lemma \ref{lem_general_maxmin}.
+Moreover, it strictly reduces candidate $R$'s winning probability when the signal realization is LR, due to, once again, the standard median voter theorem. }